lpjanaka/KatanaContrib.Security.Pack/README.md

 In order to add it to your project or solution run the `Install-Package KatanaContrib.Security.Pack` command from the NuGet Package Manager console in Visual Studio.

 After this all the nuget packages of the implemented authentication middleware in KatanaContrib will be added to your project.
+Following is a list of Authentication Providers that will be included in the package.

+ 1. Dropbox
+ 2. Foursquare
+ 3. Github
+ 4. Instagram
+ 5. LinkedIn
+ 6. Meetup
+ 7. StackExchange

+Following is a brief introduction to each of the providers included in the package.

 ####01.
 Dropbox####